$200 million for renters in Kansas to pay rent and utilities

 “Everyone needs a little help now and then, and we want to ensure that families and individuals who need help to stay in their homes receive it,” she said.

 Tenants may qualify for the federal assistance if they earn no more than 80 percent of their area’s median income, are experiencing documented financial hardship as a result of the pandemic and could be at risk of housing instability or homelessness without assistance.

 Wichita residents can apply for assistance through the Wichita Emergency Rental Assistance Program (WERAP) administered by the city’s Housing and Community Services division, the city explained.
-The city’s online application opens next Monday February 22.
+The city’s online application opened February 22.

 Kansans living outside the Wichita city limits can apply through the Kansas Emergency Rental Assistance (KERA) program administered by KHRC.
-The online KERA application will open on Monday, March 15.
+The online KERA application opened Monday, March 15.

 The programs follow the 2020 Kansas Eviction Prevention Program (KEPP), a $20 million assistance initiative KHRC administered with federal CARES Act funding.